 A replica of the Tabernacle, complete with furnishings, has been built in Israel.
 It may be visited between Jericho and the Dead Sea.
-Alternatively you can visit its website at www.wildernesstabernacle.com
+The above photograph, and others on wildolive were taken at the Wilderness Tabernacle.
+Unfortunately, the web site is no longer available at www.wildernesstabernacle.com

 This comprehensive book examines, apparently, everything that is known about past Temples and prophecy about future Temple(s).
 In addition to studying the Temples from Solomon's time until 70 AD (CE) he looks back beyond the Tabernacle to the Garden of Eden.
 From there he looks forwards to Revelation and reveals a remarkable, continuing pattern.
 The parallel existence of the earthly and heavenly Temples is also discussed.

 The history of the Temple area and the ongoing political / religious arguments centred around Temple Mount are studied with inputs from parties on all sides.